InternLM/InternLM/agent/lagent.md

 ## What's Lagent?

 Lagent is a lightweight open-source framework that allows users to efficiently build large language model(LLM)-based agents.
 It also provides some typical tools to augment LLM.
-The overview of our framework is shown below:
+The overview of the framework is shown below:

 ![image](https://github.com/InternLM/lagent/assets/24351120/cefc4145-2ad8-4f80-b88b-97c05d1b9d3e)

-This article primarily highlights the basic usage of Lagent.
-For a comprehensive understanding of the toolkit, we invite you to refer to [examples](https://github.com/InternLM/lagent/tree/main/examples) for more details.
+This document primarily highlights the basic usage of Lagent.
+For a comprehensive understanding of the toolkit, please refer to [examples](https://github.com/InternLM/lagent/tree/main/examples) for more details.

 ## Installation